sdrap/FM_Lecture/docs/lecture/01-One-Period/012-arbitrage-pricing.md

 A fundamental concept in financial market is the notion of **Arbitrage**.
 Consider the following example

-!!! example "Arbitrage in a coint toss model"
+!!! example "Example: Arbitrage in a coint toss model"

     Consider the example of a simple coin toss model.
 Formally: